vikiru/kubecontroller/README.md

 }
 ```

-`recurring`: Used to differentiate between jobs and cron jobs.
+`Recurring`: Used to differentiate between jobs and cron jobs.
 This is a mandatory parameter.

 `Schedule`: Used to specify the schedule at which the cronjob will be executed.
 This is a mandatory parameter.

 `JobTemplateSpec`: Used to specify the details of the job/cronjob that will be executed.
 This is a mandatory parameter.

-Finally, the `ClusterScanStatus` is defined as follows:
+Finally, `ClusterScanStatus` is defined as follows:

 ```golang
 type ClusterScanStatus struct {